 For practical efficiency, both variants are combined with existing improvements of the standard algorithm, namely the \define{clear} and \define{compress optimization}~\cite{clearcompress} which typically save a lot of operations in matrix reduction.

-We also show that there is no algorithm that is strictly better than the other algorithms in the following sense.
+We also show that none of the proposed algorithms is strictly better than the others in the following sense.
 Having chosen one of the three algorithms (standard, swap, and retrospective reduction), we can find a family of inputs for which the chosen algorithm performs a linear number of operations whereas the other two have quadratic complexity.

-We also investigated other variants to ensure sparsity.
+We also investigate other variants to ensure sparsity.
 For instance, during the exhaustive reduction, we generate several intermediate columns which are all valid representations for the rest of the algorithm, and we pick the sparsest column among these.
 Remarkably, whilst this strategy appears to improve on both the standard and the exhaustive variants, in practice it performs worse than both of them.
 This shows that ensuring sparsity is not the only reason for the good practical performance of computing barcodes.